Prismik/prismik.github.io/content/projects/swifttracer/index.md

   math = true
 +++

 SwiftTracer is a Swift implementation of a physically based rendering engine inspired by PBRT, Mitsuba and many other contributors.
 It was built to support my research efforts as part of my master's degree.
-The engine currently support several image formats like `png`, `jpg`, `pfm` and `exr`.
+The engine currently supports several image formats like `png`, `jpg`, `pfm` and `exr`.
 See for yourself on [github](https://github.com/Prismik/SwiftTracer).

 <!--more-->
 But what does "physically based" even mean?
 For one, we are interested in simulating the behaviour of light such that it respects the laws of physics.
-Kajiya first introduced the [rendering equation](https://doi.org/10.1145/15886.15902) which allows us to do just that with the help of techniques such as Monte-Carlo integration.
+Kajiya first introduced the [rendering equation](https://doi.org/10.1145/15886.15902) which allows us to do just that with the help of techniques such as Monte Carlo integration.
 By accumulating several light paths randomly generated, we obtain an approximation of the light propagation within a scene.
 This approach can be used to represent complex light effects such as caustics and subsurface scattering.

 ## Mathematical operations
-At it's core, SwiftTracer uses [simd](https://developer.apple.com/documentation/accelerate/simd-library) to perform the mathematical computations: mostly vectors and matrices operations along with some trigonometry.
+At its core, SwiftTracer uses [simd](https://developer.apple.com/documentation/accelerate/simd-library) to perform the mathematical computations: mostly vectors and matrices operations along with some trigonometry.
 Why does this matter?
 Because it turns out that ray tracing requires a lot of vector operations, both for image handling and the actual tracing.
 Imagine you want to sum the contributions of many images to get their average, or say, scale all of their values by a scalar.
-We would normally make such operations for each pixels.
+We would normally make such operations for each pixel.
 But since simd handles multiple data with a single instruction, it's a perfect fit for this kind of problem.
-We can store an image as a vector of scalars, and use a single instruction to apply transformation on each of it's elements.
+We can store an image as a vector of scalars, and use a single instruction to apply transformation on each of its elements.

 ![simd](images/simd.png)

-While this is good enough for large number of small mutations on vectors, applying transformations to large collections rather than 2 or 3 dimentional vectors still prove to be highly inefficient.
+While this is good enough for a large number of small mutations on vectors, applying transformations to large collections rather than 2 or 3 dimensional vectors still prove to be highly inefficient.
 For instance, a 1024x768 image will have 786,432 RGB elements to mutate when applying uniform scaling operations.
 Fortunately for us, the [Accelerate](https://developer.apple.com/documentation/accelerate) framework comes with the [vDSP](https://developer.apple.com/documentation/accelerate/vdsp-library) module, and it is a perfect fit for our problem since it provides "general purpose arithmetic on large collections".
 It follows the same principles as SIMD, only it is tailored to large datasets.
 Imagine we want to merge two images together.
-A naive approach would be to simply iterate over all of the pixel from the first image, get the corresponding pixel in the second image, calculate their sum and assign it to the pixel storage.
+A naive approach would be to simply iterate over all of the pixels from the first image, get the corresponding pixel in the second image, calculate their sum and assign it to the pixel storage.

 ```swift
 func merge(with other: Image) {